-4. While this Pilot Practice Direction remains in force, the provisions of the Composition Statement that apply to mental health cases shall be amended so that a judge alone shall make every decision (including decisions that dispose of proceedings) unless the Chamber President, Deputy Chamber President or such other salaried judge as may be authorised by the Chamber President or Deputy Chamber President, considers it to be inappropriate in a particular case, in which event a two or three person Panel may make the decision.
+4. While this Pilot Practice Direction remains in force, the provisions of the Composition Statement that apply to mental health cases shall be amended to include that a judge alone may make any decision (including decisions that dispose of proceedings) as directed by the Chamber President, Deputy Chamber President or an authorised salaried Judge in accordance with Amended Pilot Practice Direction: Panel Composition In The First-Tier Tribunal And The Upper Tribunal.